-Gardening and Horticulture Uses means the keeping of a garden for the cultivation, propagation, and processing of plants, flowers, vegetables, herbs, and fruits for household use only; on-site sales are not part of the use.
+Gardening and Horticulture Uses means the keeping of a garden for the cultivation, propagation, and processing of plants, flowers, vegetables, herbs, and fruits for household use only.
 The keeping of any of the various species of farm animals or farm poultry, such as, but not limited to, horses, cattle, mules, donkeys, goats, sheep, llamas, alpacas, potbellied pigs, pigs, bees, chickens, ducks, geese, turkeys, peacocks, pigeons, swans, and doves is not a gardening or horticulture use.
 See Chapter 14.